glotzerlab/garnett/doc/readerswriters.rst

 +--------+-----------+-----+--------------+------------+-------+---------------------------+

 RW indicates glotzformats can read and write on this format.
-R indeicates glotzformats can only read.
+R indicates glotzformats can only read.
 + None
 ++ Incomplete